1013anshul/anshul.github.io/resume.md

 ### LTV SaaS Fund, New York, USA
 _Data Strategy Consultant (Part - time)_
-- Led the development and roll-out of a centralized reporting structure, improving data accuracy by 57%.
+- Overhauled SQL database pipelines for optimal efficiency, introducing robust SQL scripting and maintenance practices that slashed data retrieval times by 90%, significantly enhancing executive management's decision-making process.
-- Innovatively crafted an automated SQL database from the ground up, achieving a 90% reduction in data retrieval times, enhancing management efficiency.
+- Conducted thorough use case analyses and led the development of a centralized reporting system, leveraging SQL and Python for data manipulation, improving data accessibility and accuracy by 57% thereby facilitating strategic business decisions.
-- Led the scraping of over 1 million websites' descriptions, categorizing them using OpenAI API for refined KYC assessments.
+- Designed and implemented interactive, user-friendly dashboards distilling 1 million+  data points in Tableau, enabling intuitive access to business metrics and insights, resulting in improved stakeholder engagement and data-driven decision-making.
 - Spearheaded a churn prediction model project, achieving an 18% reduction in customer attrition.

 ### CareerFoundry, Germany